.

 Create and personalize donor outreach materials and stewardship reports.

-Track donor interactions and proposals using CRM/donor database systems.
+Track donor interactions (pledges/commitments) and proposals using CRM systems.

 Ensure timely acknowledgment, recognition, and follow-up with donors.